cchitsiang/awesome-stars/topics.md

 - [superduper-io/superduper](https://github.com/superduper-io/superduper) - Superduper: End-to-end framework for building custom AI applications and agents.
 - [openfintechio/openfintech](https://github.com/openfintechio/openfintech) - Opensource FinTech standards & payment provider data
 - [meltano/meltano](https://github.com/meltano/meltano) - Meltano: the declarative code-first data integration engine that powers your wildest data and ML-powered product ideas.
 Say goodbye to writing, maintaining, and scaling your own API integrations.
-- [run-llama/llama_index](https://github.com/run-llama/llama_index) - LlamaIndex is the leading framework for building LLM-powered agents over your data.
+- [run-llama/llama_index](https://github.com/run-llama/llama_index) - LlamaIndex is the leading document agent and OCR platform
 - [superstreamlabs/memphis](https://github.com/superstreamlabs/memphis) - Memphis.dev is a highly scalable and effortless data streaming platform
 - [dataplane-app/dataplane](https://github.com/dataplane-app/dataplane) - Dataplane is an Airflow inspired unified data platform with additional data mesh and RPA capability to automate, schedule and design data pipelines and workflows.
 Dataplane is written in Golang with a
 - [ngneat/falso](https://github.com/ngneat/falso) - All the Fake Data for All Your Real Needs 🙂